 Formation in this secular order, which includes laypersons and secular priests, resembles formation in religious orders.
 It may not be as rigorous, but may be more difficult, since the person does not have the helpful structure of a convent, and has to cope with all the demands and distractions of the outside world, while making spiritual progress.
-Of course, our community is there for mutual support, and we keep in contact between monthly meetings.
+Of course, our community is there for mutual support.

 We feel we do not need to take on great penances, but rather deal well with the little and sometimes great penances God allows in our daily lives, learning to trust in God's providence with a peaceful heart.
 A well-formed Secular Carmelite, having been with our OCDS community for many years, should be as holy, prayerful, and detached from selfish clingings as a well-formed cloistered nun or monk.
 We ourselves are not there yet, but are striving to be.
 Through our ongoing formation we Carmelites seek a humble life of union with God through prayer and the goodness that flows from that.
 The process starts with a person becoming an aspirant.

 The entire period of formation commonly requires about six years.

 Eligibility: To be eligible to enter aspirancy, a person must be: at least 18 years of age; a baptized and confirmed Catholic in good standing for at least 18 months; if married, validly married in the Catholic Church; and not a member of any other group that requires promises or vows.
 An application form is provided.